 8. SEMRush

-We’ve incorporated SEMRush in our internal processes as one of our link quality/metrics tools.
+We’ve incorporated SEMRush in our internal processes as a link quality/metrics tool.
 Its basic graph showing the estimated organic traffic growth (and the SEPrice – see below) allows us to check if a blog or site is worth reaching out to.

 Website: SEMRush

-If you’re an agency working on enterprise blogger outreach campaigns, it is best to use SEMRush for link qualification efforts.
+If you’re an agency working on enterprise blogger outreach campaigns, using SEMRush for link qualification efforts is best.

 9. Buzzsumo

-If you just started in content marketing, you must try Buzzsumo because of its hard-core features to give you an edge in your content marketing campaigns.
-Its ability to filter results based on content types, date published and in-depth articles (only shows articles with more than 2000 words) are keys to effectively prospect “best content” in your industry.
+If you have just started content marketing, you must try Buzzsumo because of its hard-core features to give you an edge in your content marketing campaigns.
+Its ability to filter results based on content types, date published, and in-depth articles (only shows articles with more than 2000 words) are keys to effectively prospecting “best content” in your industry.

 Website: Buzzsumo